SPPearce/CompoundMatrixMethod/README.md

     Plot[Evans[k, sys], {k, 0, 15}]

 A number of further examples are shown in the file `CMMExamples.nb`, available from this respository.
+This inclu

 ## Citations